bytebase/bytebase.com/content/docs/tutorials/github-ci.md

 Keep in mind that workflows can be tuned according to your organization's needs:

-1. You can attach the workflow to different branches depending your branching strategy (e.g. trunk-based or not).
+1. You can attach the workflow to different branches depending on your branching strategy (e.g. trunk-based or not).

-1. You can use different migration file format and different migration file structure.
+1. You can use different migration file formats and different migration file structures.

 1. You can determine when to create the migration issue, upon PR approval or creation.